eklitzke/spv/README.md

 ## Status

 This code is considered **alpha** and incomplete.
-The client can connect to the peers via the DNS seed list, and send/receive a small subset of the p2p message types.
 To avoid being a nuisance to the network, the client is currently hard-coded to connect to testnet.

+Currently the client can connect to the peers via the DNS seed list, and send/receive most important P2P message types.
+The current focus is making the P2P behavior of the client more complete, and more similar to the reference client.
+Logic to actually validate headers/blocks/transactions is missing, but coming soon.

 ## Compiling